 p.
 89, l.
 11 from bottom: For ‘typescript’ read ‘professional typescript’.

 p.
 105, ll.
-10–14 from bottom: On reconsideration, it now seems possible that this (certainly not professional) typescript was among those Tolkien submitted in 1915 to Sidgwick & Jackson for his proposed book The Trumpets of Faërie (see list D in Appendix III), in which case the fragment on the reverse of the second sheet was added later, typed on paper found to hand.
+10–14 from bottom: On reconsideration, it now seems evident that this (certainly not professional) typescript was among those Tolkien submitted in 1916 to Sidgwick & Jackson for his proposed book The Trumpets of Faërie (see list D in Appendix III), in which case the fragment on the reverse of the second sheet was added later, typed on paper found to hand.

 p.
 107, add notes: